k3rnel-paN1c5/disk-scout/README.md

   * **Treemap Visualization:** Displays the file system hierarchy as a set of nested rectangles, where the area of each rectangle is proportional to the size of the file or folder it represents.
   * **Interactive Tooltips:** Hover over any rectangle to see the name and size of the corresponding file or folder.
   * **Dynamic Resizing:** The treemap layout automatically adjusts to the window size, providing a responsive user experience.
+  * **UI Controls:** Allows you to specify a directory to scan at runtime using a text input field and a "Scan" button.
   * **Cross-Platform:** Built with Rust and `egui`, this application can be compiled and run on macOS, Windows, and Linux.

 ## Getting Started